 Mast cell tumors (MCTs) are common in dogs, accounting for approximately 20 percent of all skin tumors in dogs.1 They can be very invasive and often regrow after surgical removal; they may also spread (metastasize).
 MCTs can arise from any skin site on the body and can have a variety of appearances.
+Any lump or bump on your dog should be looked at by a veterinarian.
 Some MCTs release histamine, which can cause swelling and bruising around the tumor.
 MCTs can be treated successfully if diagnosed early.

 Does My Dog Have a Mast Cell Tumor?